Mindfulness and Meditation

 Our sense of reality changes with perception.
 Do you ever notice certain individuals who are facing challenges and yet somehow seem to keep their cool?
 Or others who have a tendency to stress out easily?

 It is easy to get lost in time dwelling on the past (what happened, what should have or could have happened) or worrying about the future (what’s going to happen).
 When we get caught up in the past or future, we are not able to enjoy NOW.

 We believe one key to living life joyfully is finding the delicate balance of mindfully staying present in the moment while also keeping the bigger picture in mind.

 Meditation teaches us to be present and to connect to the inner peace within.
-Private meditation and mindfulness sessions are available by appointment; call for more information, or join us for PEACEFUL MIND CLASS.
+Private meditation and mindfulness sessions are available by appointment for individuals and groups; call for more information.

 We need to find God, and he cannot be found in noise and restlessness.
 God is the friend of silence.
 See how nature – trees, flowers, grass – grows in silence; see the stars, the moon and the sun, how they move in silence… We need silence to be able to touch souls.

 Penny Burns, owner of Meditate 4 Life: http://www.meditate4life.co.uk/, granted us permission to share her beautifully relevant poem:

 In this Sublime stillness,

 Or fear of the future,

 In this moment,